webqit/oohtml/README.md

 OOHTML can be used in two ways:

-- Directly in the browser, by including a client-side script
+- Directly in the browser, via a client-side script
 - Via npm – for integration with bundlers, jsdom, SSR, etc.

 ### 1. Browser Setup